hnvy/blog-1/00. journal/01. logs/journal_1_logs.md

 - T+I = thought/idea
 ```

+# E#10 (04/06/2022) - red ear (T+I)
+Now, I'm going to make a promise to you.
+In no way, shape, or form is what follows a pseudoscience report.
+It's just something that has been happening to me for a long time.
+It's most likely just a coincidence with no significance, but I thought it would be a shame to not share it.
+After all, this is a learning journey.
+This is, after all, a learning experience.

+My left ear becomes red whenever I think about something that requires reasoning and problem solving.
+My right ear turns red everytime I try to recall a specific fact (without solving a problem).

+I asked three friends to pay close attention to this and report back to me on their findings.
+Two of them got the same outcome as mine.
+The other, on the other hand, was the polar opposite.
+Yes, I know, the sample size couldn't possibly be any smaller!

+The left and right hand brain distribution (2 of my pals were left-handed, and the third was right-handed) was the first thing that came to mind.
+The right-handed friend and the left-handed got the same result as me, whereas the other left-handed friend got the opposite result.
+Perhaps I need to learn more about this topic to gain a better understanding of it.

+Potential topics to learn about:
+- Brain dominance functional variations
+- Brain blood supply
+- Handedness

 # E#9 (27/05/2022) - non-receptive (T)
 I've begun to realise that my classmates are not at all receptive.
 By "receptive," I mean they don't share the same passion as their colleagues and don't listen to their fears, venting, or anxiety.